micwik/ArnLib/doc/Internals.md

   and ref = -1 and they are marked retired.

 * When the ItemNet is sending the linkDestroyed signal, it will be deleted from sync map and all queues.
-Finally a command is sent with its netId.
+Finally a command can be sent with its netId.

-* The sent command depends on global or local destroy.
-For local, a nosync command is used.
+* The sent command depends on retire type.
+For Leaflocal, a nosync command is used.
-  For global, a destroy command is used to spread the destruction to server and other clients.
+  For LeafGlobal, a destroy command is used to spread the destruction to server and other clients.
+The Tree type doesn't send a command at item level.

+* For tree destroy, ArnClient is using a monitoring ArnItem at each mount point to catch the Retire ArnEvent for a tree below.
+Such an event is resulting in a delete or noSync command is sent, depending on global or local destroy.
+The command is sent with the path to the destroyed tree.

+* For tree destroy, ArnServer is using a monitoring ArnItem at root to catch the Retire ArnEvent  for a tree below.
+Such an event is resulting in a delete command is sent.
+  The command is sent with the path to the destroyed tree.

+* When a delete command is echoed back to the originator, it will stop with this only echo as the affected tree is already marked for retire and this will terminate the command.